Skip to main content

 • Limited Liability Company (LLC)

-What is an Offshore IBC (International Business Company) ?
+What Is An Offshore IBC (International Business Company) ?

 An International Business Company (IBC) refers to a type of offshore structure, which engages in international business activities in trade or investment and remains exempt from local corporate taxation, provided that its revenues does not come from local sources.